rpbap/CADECT/README.md

 # CADECT v1.0.0
-Concatemer by Amplification DEteCtion Tool V1.0.0
+## Concatemer by Amplification DEteCtion Tool

-*Developed by Rodrigo P. Baptista*

 Whole Genome Amplification using multiple displacement amplification (MDA) sometimes can introduce potential false concatemer sequences that can affect whole genome assembly assays.
 Here we propose a Concatemer detection tool for those WGA assays.